Bilohorodka, Kyiv Oblast

+One of the nine component villages, Hnativka, is perhaps better known by its Hebrew and Yiddish name Anatevka, and is the site of a modern-day refugee village which was named after the fictional town of Anatevka from the Sholem Aleichem stories, including Fiddler on the Roof, stories which were set in this same area of the former Kiev Governorate.

 History

 The village was established in 980 as the legendary city-castle Bilhorod Kyivskyi, located in Kyivan Rus'.
 It was located on the right bank of Irpin River and was mentioned in chronicles.

 Until 18 July 2020, Bilohorodka belonged to Kyiv-Sviatoshyn Raion.
 The raion was abolished that day as part of the administrative reform of Ukraine, which reduced the number of raions of Kyiv Oblast to seven.
-The area of Kyiv-Sviatoshyn Raion was split between Bucha, Fastiv, and Obukhiv Raions, with Bilohorodka being transferred to Bucha Raion.
+The area of Kyiv-Sviatoshyn Raion was split between Bucha, Fastiv, and Obukhiv raions, with Bilohorodka being transferred to Bucha Raion.

 Geography

-The village lies at an altitude of 152 metres and covers an area of 5,50 km².
-It has a population of about 5.868 people (2004).
+The village lies at an altitude of 152 metres and covers an area of 55 km².
+It has a population of about 12000 people (2022).